 First step I placed the wood on my work table so I could start the marbling process and adding the Agate Slices.

 I stumbled upon these beautiful Agate Crystal Slices while I was browsing Amazon and these were basically my inspiration for the whole entire project.

 I knew I had to incorporate it in my design someway somehow.

-So I decided on a creating a Marbled Pattern on either sides of the wood coffee table while gluing the Agate Slices in the middle.
+So I decided on creating a Marbled Pattern on either side of the wood coffee table while gluing the Agate Slices in the middle.

 The table was going to be split in three parts.

 Two of the sides would have the Marbled Patten and in the middle I would showcase the Agate Slices.

 Before starting the marbling process I taped off the middle where the Agate Slices were going to be placed with masking tape so I could work on the Marbling without having to worry about the paint staining the center of the table.